 - Psychosocial aspects of sport and exercise

-- Sport pedagogy
+- Sport pedagogy and motor behavior

 Educational psychology requirement, 9 hours

 Select one of the following:

 Research, measurement and statistics